 Additionally, the viewer can absorb the information at their own pace by pausing and rewatching portions.
 Screencasts add a personal touch in ways that other methods (I’m looking at you PowerPoint decks and written proposals!) simply cannot.

-Here at TechSmith, we understand the power of screencasting.
+We understand the power of screencasting.

-We make both screen recording and video editing software because we know that being able to capture your computer screen at work increases productivity.
-We realize that you may want to make a more polished screencast, but sometimes a quick-n-dirty vid can get the job done, too.
+We make screencast software because we know that being able to record your desktop increases productivity.
+You may want to make a more polished screencast, but sometimes a quick-n-dirty video can get the job done, too.

 5 Ways Screencasting Can Make You More Productive at Work Today